Mongey/terraform-provider-confluentcloud/README.md

   service_provider = "aws"
   region           = "EU"

-  # Requires at least one kafka cluster to enable
-  # schema registry in the environment.
+  # Requires at least one kafka cluster to enable the schema registry in the environment.
   depends_on = [confluentcloud_kafka_cluster.test]
 }